 Make the trek northeast to Yosemite National Park.
 Don’t worry, you’ll be enjoying two awesome nights in this national park.
 Hike the trails with a knowledgeable ranger leading the way so you get the most out of your stay.

-You can’t visit Sonoma and not drink the wine.
-With over 370 wineries and countless spas, take these two days to relax.
-Enjoy the culture and nature here.
-Indulge in a lovely farm-to-table dining experience and all the worldly art galleries.
+You can’t visit Sonoma and not drink wine.
+With more than 370 wineries and countless spas, it’ll take you two days to get around the whole area.
+There are also art galleries to enjoy, and indulge in a farm-to-table dining experience.

-Climb your way north to the dramatic coast of Northern California and the historic Mendocino.
+Climb your way north to the dramatic coast of Northern California and historic Mendocino.
 Timing your stay here should be easy.
-There are numerous festivals that happen throughout the year in this coastal town, celebrating anything from food, wine, beer, art, and nature.
+There are numerous festivals throughout the year in this coastal town, celebrating anything from food, wine, beer, art, and nature.